dachad/tcpgoon/README.md

 ### Why do I want to test tcp connections?

-Stressing TCP connections against a server/application facilitates the detection of bottlenecks/issues limiting the capacity of this server/application to accept/keep an specific (and potentially) large number of parallel connections.
+Stressing TCP connections against a server/application facilitates the detection of bottlenecks/issues limiting the capacity of this server/application to accept/keep a specific (and potentially) large number of parallel connections.
 Some examples of typical (configuration)
 issues: